-Aunty Julie began dancing at the age of 4 with San Francisco's Hula instructor Nelani Rogers.
-There she learned her basics and formed many hula sister and hula aunty bonds with many people that some are now also currently teaching throughout the bay area.
+Aunty Julie is a lifelong dancer who began dancing at the age of 4 with San Francisco's Kumu Hula Nelani Rogers.
+There she learned her basics and formed many sisterhood bonds, many of which are now current, leaders, teachers and Kumus in the Polynesian dance community in the Bay Area.

 As a teen she was invited to perform with the professional Polynesian Dance Troupe, Spirit of Polynesia.
 There under the directorship of Kimo and Jill Moane Keala Baird she gained vast knowledge and experience in showmanship, traditional hula and tahitian dances and continued to strengthen her sisterhood and connections in the community.
 She also learned and lived the life of a traveling performer.
 The high level of showmanship with Spirit of Polynesia came from the lineage of Dances of the Pacific's Betty Lei'ala Hughs and Tiare Clifford's Tiare Otea.